Greece Moments Greece Moments

 Mountain village of Drakia

 The narrow streets of Drakia invite you to take a stroll.
 In the lower town center you can park your vehicle at the town hall.
 Heading south, you will come to one of the two beautiful village squares with its huge plane tree.
-In the Tavern Palia Platia We ate delicious and reasonably priced.
+At the Tavern Palia Platia we ate deliciously and at reasonable prices.

 Maertyrerdorf Drakia Platia Volos Griechenland